anz-f5/web-application-and-api-protection/README.md

 "x-volterra-api-group": "read",
 ...
 ```
 Please note, within the Terraform provider, a **volterra_api_definition** resource (defined within api-definition.tf) expects a value for **swagger_specs**.
-This value is only available after uploading the swagger file through the GUI beforehand.
+This value is only available after uploading the swagger file through the GUI prior (obtain value within portal).

-## Notes
+## Terraform Provider

-The Terraform provider expects the following for API access to the F5XC
+The Terraform provider expects the followings for API calls.
+Alternatively, you can provide a .p12 certificate bundle file per this ( https://registry.terraform.io/providers/volterraedge/volterra/latest/docs#example-usage )

 ```python
 provider "volterra" {